vvikas094/cloud_web_application_GCP/README.md

 # cloud_web_application

+##Created a Google App Engine application to perform image manipulations submitted by the user using URL with additional parameters.
+User can rotate the image, change the Contrast, Sharpness and Brightness.
-##Dynamic Web App using Web Services or NoSQL
+###Dynamic Web App using Web Services or NoSQL

 ###Image Manipulation Web App
 ==========================